upstash/docs2vector/readme.md

 1. OpenAI Embeddings (default if API key is provided)
    - Requires `OPENAI_API_KEY` in `.env`
    - Uses OpenAI's text-embedding-ada-002 model
+   - You need to choose `custom` as embedding model while creating Vector Index

 2. Upstash Embeddings (used when OpenAI API key is not provided)
    - No additional configuration needed
    - Uses Upstash's built-in embedding service
+   - You need to choose an embedding model while creating Vector Index

 ### Customizing Document Chunking